rebl0x3r/combo_editor/README.md

 # General Information

   Litte linux combo editor, just a creation of me and older version available on aut0_mak3r.
 If you have combos, then you can edit it with this editor.
+  The Domain sorter has more than 1 million unknown mail providers for the reason, that the combos might be more HQ if they have unknown emails.
-  If you have any errors, go here: [Bug Report]
+  If you have any errors, go here: (#bug-report)

 # Changelog